wenxindongwork/keras-tuner-alpha/docs/source/sft.rst

 -----

 - Give ~10 minutes for this script to complete the first time you run it.
 Subsequent runs will take shorter as model and compilation would be cached.
+- To run this example on multihost, use this `script <https://github.com/wenxindongwork/keras-tuner-alpha/blob/main/ray/sft_lora_example.py>`_.